bikalims/bika.lims/README.md

 ```bash
 docker compose pull && docker compose up -d --build
 ```
+#### 2. Upgrade the add-ons on the Add-ons setup page
+Use the Admoin Setup screen to navigate to add-ons, /bikalims/prefs_install_products_form, and press the [Upgrade] buttons for the add-ons requiring upgrading

-For major upgrades, check the Release Notes for special instructions.
+**NB** For major upgrades, check the Release Notes for special instructions.

 ### 📋 Component Versions